From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 Recent interior photo of the Omaha Building courtesy of Lund Ross.

-Another renovation in 2006-2007 included the restoration of the first and second floor interiors that uncovered marble trim and four granite columns.
-Other work included the expansion of the atrium to the 10th floor and the creation a series of bridges connecting the west and east towers.
+The law firm completed another round of renovations in 2006-2007, restoring some of its original elements such as marble trim and four granite columns that had long been covered.
+It also included an expansion of the atrium to the 10th floor and the creation of a series of bridges connecting the west and east towers.

 Recent interior photo of the Omaha Building courtesy of Kansas State University.